Silas Mead: South Australia

 Mead arrived in South Australia aboard Parisian on 13 July 1861.
 On his first Sunday in Adelaide, he preached at the Ebenezer Independent Chapel in Rundle Street and soon began taking regular services at White's Rooms.
 On 5 August, twenty six members formed a new church congregation and on 18 December the foundation stone at Flinders Street Baptist Church was laid.
 The building cost £7000, was opened on 19 May 1863, and the debt was cleared the following year.
 The church established a mission in Faridpur, India, and encouraged Baptist churches in the other Australian colonies to establish similar missions.
 From 1862–1871, members of the church were "dismissed" by Mead to form new congregations in locations including Queenstown, Moonta, Gawler, Norwood, Hilton, and Georgetown.
-Mead advocated for the appointment of women as deaconesses and as South Australia debated women's suffrage, the church gave opportunity for women to speak in meetings.
+Mead advocated for the appointment of women as deaconesses and as South Australia debated women's suffrage, he signed the South Australian Women's Suffrage Petition and the church gave opportunity for women to speak in meetings.
 By 1874, Mead had 874 members at the church.

 Mead was instrumental in the founding of the South Australian Baptist Association in October 1863.
 An Association library was established at Flinders Street Baptist in 1868, consisting largely of donations from Mead's own collection, and he was the inaugural editor of the denominational periodical, Truth and Progress the same year.
 He was a Board member and lecturer in Greek and Hebrew at the Adelaide Baptist Theological College, which was established in 1869.
 Mead's strong advocacy for believer's baptism by immersion and open membership, his emphasis on freedom and individual responsibility, and his disdain for creedal statements were influential on the Association, of which he was appointed President in 1867, 1872 and 1879, and then General Secretary for eight years.
 He was sometimes called the "Baptist Bishop".

 In the wider community, Mead was an advocate on social issues including gambling, alcoholism, care for the needy, and funding for the "spiritual and social improvement of the Aborigines."
 He served as Vice President and President of the South Australian YMCA and helped drafted its constitution in 1878.